EMDR Therapy Training 2023/24

 How to apply?

-To apply to study PSME455 (Special Topic: Eye Movement Desensitisation and Reprocessing 1) in 2023, you will need to complete the following steps:
+Once applications open, to apply to study PSME455 or PSME 456 (Special Topic: Eye Movement Desensitisation and Reprocessing 1 or 2) in 2024, you will need to complete the following steps:

 - Go to the Postgraduate Certificate of Proficiency (COP) qualifications page.